autopilot

 THE DISTANCE

-They’ve been running their whole lives.
-You've got a lot of catching up to do.
+He’s been running his whole life.
+There’s a lot of catching up to do.

 ‘The Distance’ is a new play in development, exploring what elite sport does to young bodies and minds, drawing on Ben’s experiences as a teenage GB long-distance runner.
 It has been supported so far by Roundhouse, Nonsuch Theatre, Nottingham Playhouse, BBC Radio 4, Yard Theatre, Hop Barn, In Good Company (with funds from ERDF), Bush Theatre, and Arts Council England.